Piha Surf

 A few principles worth knowing.

-Don't paddle straight into the main peak if you're not up to it.
+Don't paddle straight into the main peak.
 It's how you make enemies, and it's how someone gets hurt.
 Watch the line-up first, find where you fit, and start there.

 Respect that locals know the banks and rips better.
-They've been here longer, they've watched the break in more conditions, and the body of knowledge they're operating from genuinely matters in water this changeable.
+They've been here longer, they've watched the break in more conditions.
 Listening to a local steer you toward or away from a particular spot is usually wise.

 The deeper truth.